Frequently Asked Questions

 Are there military benefits for veterans?

-Can I use self-paced coursework offered through Mizzou Online to defer my current student loans?
+Can I use self-paced course work offered through Mizzou Online to defer my current student loans?

 Our courses may run over two or even three semesters if you take the full amount of time.
 This can cause quite a bit of concern from students who are worried about their loans going into repayment.
 Courses only count in the semester for which you enrolled.
 The university system that records your enrollments will not see you as a current student unless you enroll for each major semester (fall and spring).

-If a loan program requires that you enroll every major semester to keep deferring your loans, then we can help you create a schedule for completion that will make sure that you are finished with your courses well in advance of our nine month deadline and enroll again.
+If a loan program requires that you enroll every major semester to keep deferring your loans, then we can help you create a schedule for completion that will make sure that you are finished with your courses well in advance of our six month deadline and enroll again.

 When do courses start?